b12e/facebook-html-export-exif-restore/README.md

 Then run the script using `./exif.sh`, optionally with the `-b` parameter if you need a backup.

-With a bit of luck, you'll see output like ths:
+With a bit of luck, you'll see output like this:

 <img width="556" height="451" alt="image" src="https://github.com/user-attachments/assets/0d3e4635-43d6-4fa8-a211-a337a15196c9" />